Kpate372/wireshark_presentation/wireshark.md

 Given a user of *way2sms.com* in your *WiFi* network trying to log in to his account and the hacker simultaneously tracking the traffic of the network allows her or him to read out the user's name and password.

 Therefore, the hacker must select the respective network in *Wireshark* and start tracking by pressing the *shark button* in the top left corner.
 After the victim logged in to *way2sms.com* the hacker can apply some filters to the tracked packages.
-For example, filtering for the victims *IP adress* (if known) and for all *HTTP* packages will reduce the number of displayed packages.
+For example, filtering for the victims *IP address* (if known) and for all *HTTP* packages will reduce the number of displayed packages.
 Instead, filtering for the *TCP* port 80 might also help.

 ```
 ip.addr == 192.222.0.20 and http